 Having head lice in your household can be stressful.
 All the laundry, nit picking, shampooing, bagging up items that cannot be washed, washing hair brushes, and vacuuming can take up a ton of time and money.

-According to th Dr. Sears website, adult lice lay eggs close to the scalp, these take about a week to hatch.
+According to th Dr. Sears website, adult lice lay eggs close to the scalp, these take about a week to hatch 1.
 After they hatch, they are called nymphs and are lighter in color.
 In about three weeks the lice will be ready to lay eggs, also known as nits.
 Head lice need the warm scalp to hatch, blood to suck, and can only live away from a body for about two days.
 Some common signs of infestation include an itchy scalp, visible nymphs and lice, and nits.
 Lice are transmitted by person-to-person contact or from items such as a hat, scarf, or brush.
 Lice cannot be transmitted from animal to human and it is also unlikely to get lice just from being in the same room as someone who has lice.

 Pyrethrin / Pyrethrum